111 Eighth Avenue: Google ownership

 In 2010, Google contracted to purchase the entire building from Taconic, in a deal reported to be worth around $1.8 billion, the biggest purchase of a U.S. office building of the year.
-The deal was credited with helping revive the New York City commercial real estate market, which had slumped in the aftermath of the 2007 financial crisis.
+The deal was credited with helping revive the New York City commercial real estate market, which had slumped during the Great Recession.
 After the purchase, Google was the largest tenant, with 500000 ft2 of the building.
 Taconic continued to manage the building under contract from Google.
 Since its acquisition, the building has become popularly known as the "Google Building", and it is regarded as the company's East Coast headquarters.

 111 Eighth Avenue is adjacent to trunk fiber optic lines stretching from Hudson Street and continuing up Ninth Avenue.
 That line at the time was owned by Lexent Metro Connect.
 There was speculation at the time of the acquisition that Google would use its strategic location to launch a Google Fiber operation in New York City.
 The Google Fiber plan never came to pass, and Google has denied it has any plans to bring it to New York City anytime in the near future, although in 2013 it did begin offering free Wi-Fi to its Chelsea neighbors.
 The Lexent dark fiber line has been acquired by Lightower Fiber Networks.
 The building's meet-me room in its carrier hotel was one of the main network interconnections in the city as of 2006.

 In 2013 the first class of the newly created Cornell NYC Tech school began classes in the building, in space donated by Google.
 Classes continued in the building until the school moved to its new location on Roosevelt Island in 2017.
 Despite the massive size of the acquisition, Google has still found itself having to rent space elsewhere because it has been unable to break the leases with some of its tenants, including Nike, Deutsch Inc., and Bank of New York.
 After years of renting additional space across the street in the Chelsea Market, Google purchased that building in 2018.

 Google's expansion in Chelsea helped attract other technology companies to the area and contributed to gentrification.
 The New York Times described Google as drawing "relatively few complaints" in the neighborhood, and New York City Council speaker Corey Johnson called the company "a good neighbor", although some residents blamed it for changing the neighborhood's character and driving out smaller businesses.